kipkoechke/alx-higher_level_programming/0x03-python-data_structures/README.md

   - Without casting integers into strings.

 * **7. Tuples addition**

   - [7-add_tuple.py](./7-add_tuple.py): Python function that adds two tuples.
   - Returns a tuple with two integers:
     - The first element is the addition of the first element of each argument.
     - The second element is the addition of the second element of each argument.
   - If a tuple is smaller than 2, the value `0` is used for the missing integer.
   - If a tuple is larger than 2, only the first two integers are used.
   - Without importing modules.

+* **8. More returns!**
+  - [8-multiple_returns.py](./8-multiple_returns.py): Python function that returns a tuple with the length of a string and its first character.
+  - If the string is empty, the first character should equal `None`.
+  - Without importing modules.